Salmonella, how to cook eggs safely to avoid infection – breaking latest news-breakinglatest.news-Breaking Latest News

 And when should you prepare tiramisu or foods that include raw egg?

-«It is certainly the riskiest preparation because in this case the whole egg is needed and the yolk remains liquid.
-It is therefore important to ascertain the traceable origin of the eggs: those sold by large retailers, with a brand name, undergo greater controls than those sold by the farmer close to home.
+Certainly the most risky preparation because in this case the whole egg is needed and the yolk remains liquid. then it is important to ascertain the traceable origin of the eggs: those sold by large retailers, with a brand name, undergo greater controls than those sold by the farmer close to home.
 Many checks are always carried out by the Ministry of Health, but it is always possible that something escapes.

 How to cook pasta carbonara safely?